-Updated Hot Tags kitchen
+Updated Hot Tags POE

 Is Hollywood doomed, thanks to tech?
 Legendary directors George Lucas and Steven Spielberg seem to think so, and if they're right, theater-goers could soon see hundred dollar tickets.